 How to properly mount a CIFS share on Linux for FileCloud

-Use these instructions to mount a CIFS share in a way that prevents that FileCloud from encountering any permission issues.
+Use these instructions to mount a CIFS share in a way that prevents FileCloud from encountering any permission issues.

 Assumptions